KDUN

-KDUN (1030 AM, "Dune Radio") is a radio station in Reedsport, Oregon.
-Owned by Big Shoes Productions, a company owned by nationally-syndicated radio host Delilah, the station carries an adult contemporary format serving Reedsport and its surrounding communities.
+KDUN (1030 AM, "Dune Radio") was a commercial radio station in Reedsport, Oregon, airing an oldies radio format.
+It was owned by Big Shoes Productions.
+The studios were located in the Oregon Coast School of Art building in Gardiner, Oregon.
+The station played hits from the 1960s, 1970s and 1980s.
+It also carried Seattle Seahawks football games.

-KDUN broadcasts at 50,000 watts in the daytime, the maximum power output permitted by the FCC for AM stations.
-At night, the station must reduce power to 630 watts to protect KTWO Casper, Wyoming.
+By day, KDUN was powered at 50,000 watts, the maximum output permitted by the Federal Communications Commission (FCC) for AM stations.
+To avoid interference to other stations on 1030 AM at night, it reduced power at sunset to 630 watts.
+KDUN served Winchester Bay, Coos Bay, Florence, Gardiner Roseburg, Eugene-Springfield and other communities up and down I-5 as well as other communities up and down Highway 101 on the Central Oregon Coast.

 History

-Launch as KRAF
+KRAF

-A construction permit was filed in September 1958 by Oregon Coast Broadcasters for a new standard broadcast station licensed to Reedsport, Oregon with transmitter and studios located on Bolon Island.
-The construction permit was granted by the Federal Communications Commission (FCC) in March 1960 for a new daytime-only AM station, assigned call letters KRDP, broadcasting with 5,000 watts of power on a frequency of 1470 kHz.
-A request was made and granted in April 1961 to change to KRAF.
-Then on June 2, 1961, KRAF began regular broadcasting with Walter J. Kraus as the president and owner of Oregon Coast Broadcasters and Gless Connoy as the station's general manager.
-The KRAF callsign represented the "Reedsport and Florence" coverage area of the station.
+A construction permit was filed in September 1958 by Oregon Coast Broadcasters to build a new radio station licensed to Reedsport, Oregon.
+Its transmitter and studios would be located on Bolon Island.
+The permit was granted by the Federal Communications Commission (FCC) in March 1960 for a new daytime-only AM station, assigned the call letters KRDP.
+It would broadcast with 5,000 watts of power on a frequency of 1470 kHz.
+A request was made and granted in April 1961 to change the call sign to KRAF.

+KRAF signed on the air on June 2, 1961.
+Walter J. Kraus was the president and owner of Oregon Coast Broadcasters and Gless Connoy was the station's general manager.
+The KRAF call sign represented the "Reedsport and Florence" coverage area of the station.
 The station was marketed with the slogan, "Listening is heavenly on 1470".
-The KRAF call letters were first filed for in 1936 by Edwin A. Kraft and licensed to KRAF in Fairbanks, Alaska.
+The KRAF call letters were first filed for in 1936 by Edwin A. Kraft and had been licensed to KRAF in Fairbanks, Alaska.

-In 1966, Gless Connoy purchased the station outright from Kraus.
+In 1966, Gless Connoy purchased the station from Kraus.
 Wayne A. Moreland bought KRAF from the Connoy family on July 1, 1968.

-Becoming KDUN
+KDUN

 Wayne A. Moreland filed for and was granted a call letter change to KDUN in September 1969.
 Then Moreland's ownership of KRAF would prove short-lived.
 Brothers Steve and Jerome Kenagy's and J. Westley Morgan of Communications Broadcasting, Inc. were granted transfer of control on February 11, 1972.
-The new owners implemented a "middle of the road" music format.
+The new owners implemented a "middle of the road" (MOR) music format, with news and sports.

 The KDUN call letters have a rich history as they were first assigned in 1921 as the radiotelegraph call sign aboard the ship "Ripple" owned by James T. McAllister.
-The Kenagy brothers shifted ownership of KDUN in March 1972 to a new company named KDUN Radio, Inc. The brothers maintained the "middle of the road" music format through the rest of the 1970s.
+The Kenagy brothers shifted ownership of KDUN in March 1972 to a new company named KDUN Radio, Inc. The brothers maintained the middle of the road music format through the rest of the 1970s.